HarryEazy/Advance-Dictionary-Python/README.md

-# advanceDictionary
+# advance-dictionary-python

 Dictionary created using Python and SQL.
 Slightly more advanced then my Dictionary

-@arthor Harry Camps
+@author Harry Camps